Clinically reviewed by Paul Doher, BCBA, M.A., LBA, National Director of Clinical Quality

 How to Plan for Airport Travel with Your Child with Autism

 If your Thanksgiving celebration involves air travel, prepare to discuss the logistics involved, in the most straightforward way as possible, with your child.
 Let them know that you will drive to the airport, walk to the airplane, and then fly to the destination.
+Some airlines offer online virtual tours you can show your child beforehand.
 Expect that new sights, sounds and experiences could feel overwhelming, and allow plenty of time for your family to navigate the airport so that your child does not feel rushed.

 Frequently Asked Questions